-Photo Zero (PDF)
+Photo Zero (Safe Edition)

-These are some of the topics discussed in the PDF (in no order):
+Some of the topics discussed in the PDF (in no order):

 Basic knowledge of the operations of a camera of any sort.

 The PDF comes stamped with your name and information, so if you experience a slight delay between your purchase and download screen, don't be alarmed.
 It might take a minute or two.